vincentazmi/bets/readme.md

 # GUI version of "bets"
-Gets football stats of two given teams from three different websites and saves to excel sheet
+Gets football stats from teams with an upcoming game from three different websites and saves to excel sheet

 Need to update selenium and chrome driver setup